Ando Money Review: Banking to Fight Climate Change

 There’s nothing to worry about here – this setup is quite common among online banks.

-Just make sure you enable alerts on the app so that you’ll get a notification straight away whenever a transaction goes through.
+Just make sure you enable alerts on the app so that you’ll get a notification whenever a transaction goes through.

 Customer Support

-• FAQ Page: Firstly, they have a solid FAQ section on their website.
+- FAQ Page: They have a solid FAQ section on their website.
 While this does not answer every question, it does answer many common basic questions and can help you get on your way as fast as possible.

-Unfortunately, they do not have a live chat system, which is becoming more and more common among online-only banks—as such, calling them is probably going to be your best bet to get timely support with their phone number marked on their website.
+Unfortunately, they do not have a live chat system, which is becoming more and more common among online-only banks—as such, calling them will probably be your best bet to get timely support.

 Pros & Cons

-To help you decide, we have listed the top pros and cons of banking with Ando so that you can make the best possible informed decision to improve your financial situation.
+To help you decide, we have listed the top pros and cons of banking with Ando so you can make an informed decision to improve your financial situation.

 Pros:

-• Can Recieve Your Paycheck up to 2 Days Early
+- Can receive your Paycheck up to 2 Days Early

 Cons: